WouterKlein/plant-humanities/docs/boxwood/README.md

 <param ve-map-layer
 	url="https://github.com/WouterKlein/plant-humanities/docs/boxwood/us-states.json">

-Boxwood, with which this disease is associated, is a genus of evergreen shrubs that enjoy great commercial success as ornamental garden plants.
-Among its varieties and cultivars, the most popular is arguably English or common boxwood (_Buxus sempervirens ‘Suffruticosa’_) native to western and southern Europe, northwest Africa, and southwest Asia.
-In the United States—where this cultivated variety had been mass introduced on the wave of the early twentieth-century interest in European gardens—its sales, until recently, represented the greatest proportion (around 15%) among broadleaf evergreens, reaching an annual revenue of 126 million dollars in 2014.[^ref2] A boxwood-flanked promenade, in the words of landscape architect Diane McGuire, was historically “the most common element found in almost every garden in the southern United States.”
+Boxwood is a genus of evergreen shrubs that enjoys great commercial success as ornamental garden plants.
+Among its varieties and cultivars, the most popular is arguably English or common boxwood (Buxus sempervirens ‘Suffruticosa’) native to western and southern Europe, northwest Africa, and southwest Asia.
+In the United States—where this cultivated variety had been mass introduced on the wave of the early twentieth-century interest in European gardens—its sales, until recently, represented the greatest proportion (around 15%) among broadleaf evergreens, reaching an annual revenue of $126 million in 2014.[^ref2] A boxwood-flanked promenade, in the words of landscape architect Diane McGuire, was historically “the most common element found in almost every garden in the southern United States.”
 <param title="Buxus" eid="Q158703" aliases="Boxwood">
 <param title="shrub" eid="Q42295" aliases="shrubs">
 <param ve-image